 - Disaster areas

 As beneficial as therapy animals can be, not everyone is open to them.
 Hospitals, nursing homes, and other facilities are naturally concerned about cleanliness.
-Especially with vulnerable populations such as the elderly or people who are ill, everything in the environment must be sanitary.
-Some people fear that animals can’t meet cleanliness standards.
+Everything in the environment must be sanitary, especially with vulnerable populations such as the elderly or people who are ill.

-Additionally, some people have had bad experiences with dogs or other animals and the presence of a therapeutic animal can increase stress and other symptoms.
+Safety is also a concern.
+Even extremely well-trained and certified animals can become aggressive when provoked.
+Some individuals may have had bad experiences with dogs or other animals, and the presence of a therapeutic animal can increase stress and other symptoms.
 As long as each individual has an option to opt out of participation in animal visits, therapy dogs and their handlers are often welcomed.

-Therapy dogs and other animals work for a very specific and intentional purpose: to ease the symptoms of mental health disorders, alleviate chronic pain, and create feelings of happiness and connectedness among people who are struggling.
+Therapy dogs and other animals work for a very specific and intentional purpose.
+They help ease the symptoms of mental health disorders, alleviate chronic pain, and create feelings of happiness and connectedness among people who are struggling.
 In so doing, they offer a tremendous humanitarian service.

 For Further Reading